ahxbcn/abacus-agent/README.md

     "_comments": {
-        "ABACUS_WORK_PATH": "The working directory for AbacusAgent, where all temporary files will be stored.", "ABACUS_SUBMIT_TYPE": "The type of submission for ABACUS, can be local or bohrium.", "ABACUSAGENT_HOST": "The host address for the AbacusAgent server.", "ABACUSAGENT_PORT": "The port number for the AbacusAgent server.", "ABACUSAGENT_MODEL": "The model to use for AbacusAgent, can be 'fastmcp', 'test', or 'dp'.", "BOHRIUM_USERNAME": "The username for Bohrium.",
+        "ABACUS_WORK_PATH": "The working directory for AbacusAgent, where all temporary files will be stored.", "ABACUS_SUBMIT_TYPE": "The type of submission for ABACUS, can be local or bohrium.", "ABACUSAGENT_TRANSPORT": "The transport protocol for AbacusAgent, can be 'sse' or 'streamable-http'.", "ABACUSAGENT_HOST": "The host address for the AbacusAgent server.", "ABACUSAGENT_PORT": "The port number for the AbacusAgent server.", "ABACUSAGENT_MODEL": "The model to use for AbacusAgent, can be 'fastmcp', 'test', or 'dp'.", "LLM_MODEL": "The model name for the LLM to use.
+Like: openai/qwen-turbo, deepseek/deepseek-chat", "LLM_API_KEY": "The API key for the LLM service.", "LLM_BASE_URL": "The base URL for the LLM service, if applicable.", "BOHRIUM_USERNAME": "The username for Bohrium.",
         "BOHRIUM_PASSWORD": "The password for Bohrium.",
         "BOHRIUM_PROJECT_ID": "The project ID for Bohrium.",